Bolton is a Town in the county of Greater Manchester.

 There are a several good cities in the Bolton area like Salford, and Manchester.

-The area around Bolton features a number of interesting museums including Salford Museum and Art Gallery, and The Imperial War Museum Salford.
+Bolton's best nearby museums can be found at Salford Museum and Art Gallery, and The Imperial War Museum Salford.

-The Leeds and Liverpool Canal at Haigh, Top Lock at Wigan, Leeds and Liverpool Canal at Crooke, The Leeds and Liverpool Canal near Shevington, Rochdale Canal Western Section, Bridgewater Canal, and Worsley Delph are great places to visit near Bolton if you like canals.
+Bolton's best nearby canals can be found at The Leeds and Liverpool Canal at Haigh, Top Lock at Wigan, Leeds and Liverpool Canal at Crooke, The Leeds and Liverpool Canal near Shevington, Rochdale Canal Western Section, Bridgewater Canal, and Worsley Delph.

-There are a number of disused railway lines near Bolton including The Old Whelley Line, Lancashire Union Joint Line, Ringley Road Station (ruin), Clifton - Accrington and Colne Line (disused), and Linnyshaw Loopline.
+The Old Whelley Line, Lancashire Union Joint Line, Ringley Road Station (ruin), Clifton - Accrington and Colne Line (disused), and Linnyshaw Loopline are great places to visit near Bolton if you like disused railway lines.

-There are a several good airports in the area around Bolton like Manchester Airport.
+There are a several good moated sites in the area around Bolton like Wigan Golf Club.

 Bolton History